Cambodia by Private Train

 Overnight: Rosewood Hotel, Phnom Penh (B, L, D)

-Today is at leisure to enjoy the facilities of the hotel, shop at the Russian Market a short distance away or the designer labels in the up-market shopping centre next door.
-For those who are keen to get out and about, your tour leaders, local guide and the Hotel Concierge will have suggestions and options for things to do, including a personal visit to the Tuol Sleng Genocide Museum and/or the Killing Fields for those who wish to learn about Cambodia’s tragic past at the hands of their own people.
+Today is at leisure to enjoy the facilities of the hotel, shop at the Russian Market a short distance away or peruse the designer labels in the up-market shopping centre next door.
+For those who are keen to get out and about, your tour leaders, local guide and the Hotel Concierge will have suggestions and options for things to do, including a personal visit to the Tuol Sleng Genocide Museum and/or the Killing Fields for those who wish to learn about Cambodia’s tragic past.

 Overnight: Rosewood Hotel, Phnom Penh (B)

-After breakfast and check out, it’s off to the station with our luggage for a fully immersive journey on our private train all the way to charming Battambang, Cambodia’s third-largest city.
+After an early breakfast and check out, it’s off to the station for a fully immersive journey on our train all the way to charming Battambang, Cambodia’s third-largest city.
 As we travel northwest, the railway route unveils the spectacular scenery between the Cardamom Mountains and the expansive Tonle Sap Lake.
 The Cardamom Mountains boast Southeast Asia’s largest remaining rainforest, housing endangered wildlife and home to about 25,000 people, many of whom are ethnic minorities.
-The Tonle Sap Lake is a haven of freshwater biodiversity, and it’s one of the most productive inland fisheries in the world.
+The Tonle Sap Lake, which we will cruise later in the tour, is a haven of freshwater biodiversity, and it’s one of the most productive inland fisheries in the world.
 There’ll be morning and afternoon tea and lunch on the train, as well as plenty of stops along the way to explore some of the local life at some of the old French era stations on the route.

-Upon arrival in Battambang around 6pm, we’ll say a fond farewell to this train and its friendly crew and go directly to our hotel to check in.
+Upon arrival in Battambang in the afternoon, we’ll say a fond farewell to this train and its friendly crew and go directly to our hotel to check in.
 Nestled along a picturesque river, Battambang exudes old-world charm with its plentiful old French era architecture and ancient pagodas.

-Dinner tonight is at the evocative oasis that is Maisons Watkor, a favourite of all our past travellers.
+Dinner tonight is at the evocative oasis, Maisons Watkor, a favourite of all our past travellers.

 Overnight: Classy Hotel, Battambang (B, L, D)